elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 However, since `KV.Registry.create/2` is a cast operation, the command will return before we actually write to the table!
 In other words, this is happening:

 1. We invoke `KV.Registry.create(registry, "shopping")`
-2. We access the information from the table with `KV.Registry.lookup(ets, "shopping")`
+2. We access the information from the table with `KV.Registry.lookup(registry, "shopping")`
 3. The command above returns `:error`
 4. The registry creates the bucket and updates the cache table